To-bout

 🔍 Research & Discovery

-Kickoff: Understood To-Bout’s mission: help Gen-Z Americans manage tasks while fostering social connection.
-Identified key challenges: task overwhelm, disconnected social life, and need for fun, collaborative motivation.
+Understood To-Bout’s mission.
+Help Gen-Z manage tasks while fostering social connection.
+Identified key challenges.
+Task overwhelm, disconnected social life, need for fun and motivation.

-Benchmarking: Studied popular to-do and planning apps → discovered none had social feeds, revealing a niche opportunity.
+Analysed popular to-do and planning apps.
+Discovered none featured social feeds, revealing a niche opportunity.
 Noted patterns for likes, comments, reposts, and navigation layouts.

-Target Audience: Gen-Z (18–28), tech-savvy, emotionally aware, collaboration-focused, value work-life balance, and expect playful, intuitive interactions.
+Gen-Z (18–28).
+Tech-savvy, emotionally aware, collaboration-focused, value work-life balance, and expect playful, intuitive interactions.

 User Insights: Future power users highlighted that To-Bout transforms productivity into something social and engaging, fostering both accountability and connection.